Monsieur-II/printf/README.md

 The _printf function will return the count of characters that were printed, excluding the null byte used for terminating output to strings.

+Instructions:

+1. Clone the repository from GitHub: printf.
+2. Implement the custom _printf function in the provided source files.
+It is necessary to handle the specified conversion specifiers: %c, %s, %%, %d, and %i.
+3. Test the implementation using various test cases to ensure accuracy and correctness.

 NOTE:

 The custom printf function is designed to focus solely on the core functionality of printing formatted output.